datasektionen/bawang-content/namnder/body_en.md

 # The Clubs of the CS chapter

+In the menu to the left you can read more about the CS chapters clubs/committees and projects, as well as get a quick overview below.
+All chapter officials, clubs and projects are united under different organs, which are led by organ leaders.

 ### [Ada](/namnder/eventorganet/ada?lang=en)

 Group for helping girls at the CS chapter network with each other.